 Retail casket sellers are not allowed to arrange funerals or cremations or perform any other functions requiring a license as a funeral establishment.
 Before doing business with any retail casket seller, you may wish to check the company's business practices with your local Better Business Bureau.

-(NOTE: Retail casket sellers are not bound by the State laws or regulations that govern funeral establishments, crematories, and cemeteries, nor are they licensed or regulated by the Cemetery and Funeral Bureau or by the Federal government.
-They are governed by State and local business laws and licensing regulations.)
+Retail casket sellers are not licensed or regulated by the Cemetery and Funeral Bureau.
+They are governed by state and local business laws and licensing regulations.